GeoNode/documentation/usage/managing_documents/uploading_documents.rst

   .. figure:: img/add_url.png
       :align: center

-      *Upload document from the add URL option*
+      *Add document from the add URL option*

 At the end of the uploading process, by clicking on the View button, you will be driven to the document page with the Info panel open.
 Here it is possible to view more info, edit metadata, share, download, and delete the document.
 See the next section to know more about Metatadata.